 The Set Root Junction rule must be set up on a template before configuring any tree layouts—Smart Tree, Mainline Tree, or Radial Tree—so that the expected roots are positioned by the rule first, and the automatic tree layout operates from those root junctions.

-In most cases, this rule is the last rule configured on the template rule sequence, so it executes after all rules that modify the diagram graph.
+In most cases, this rule is the last rule configured on the template rule sequence, so it runs after all rules that modify the diagram graph.
 This ensures that the Set Root Junction rule processes all junctions that exist in the diagram.

 Set Root Junction rule configuration